swagger-api/swagger-samples/scala/scala-play2.4/README.md

 # Swagger Playframework Sample App

 ## Overview
-This is a scala project to build a stand-alone server which implements the Swagger spec.
+This is a scala project to build a stand-alone server which implements the OpenAPI Spec.
 You can find out more about both the spec and the framework at http://swagger.io.
 There is an online version of this server at [http://petstore.swagger.io](http://petstore.swagger.io)